 Facebook’s launch of Libra has drawn the ire of regulators due to the social media giant’s sheer size.
 With billions of users, governments around the world are concerned that any stablecoin could create an overnight replacement for fiat currencies.
 Governments could then have trouble with everything from combating money laundering to collecting taxes.

-A new bill called the Managed Stablecoins are Securities Act of 2019 would make Facebook’s Libra a security under law.
+A new bill called the Managed Stablecoins are Securities Act of 2019 would make Facebook’s Libra security under the law.
 Regulators insist that the law ensures that they can audit the assets backing stablecoins to ensure their structural soundness, but critics argue that it’s a thinly-veiled attempt to derail the project by introducing onerous regulatory requirements.

 Risks & Other Concerns

 Stablecoins could face near-term regulatory headwinds, but there are also many other risks to consider.
-Traders, investors and consumers should conduct the same level of due diligence on stablecoins that they do conventional cryptocurrencies to avoid investing in coins that they believe are stable — but may actually involve more risk than non-stablecoins.
+Traders, investors, and consumers should conduct the same level of due diligence on stablecoins that they do conventional cryptocurrencies to avoid investing in coins that they believe are stable — but may actually involve more risk than non-stablecoins.

 Tether is perhaps the best example of these concerns.
 In New York, it’s being sued for allegedly transferring $850 million to cover a loss experienced by its owner, the Bitfinex exchange, that it never disclosed to investors.
 The Hong Kong-based company has thus far refused to comply with the investigation saying that the NYAG doesn’t have authority.

-Other experts believe that many people may be holding Tether without knowing it.
+Other experts believe that many people may be holding Tethers without knowing it.
 Since many crypto exchanges lack access to traditional financial services, they’re forced to hold consumer deposits in Tether rather than U.S. dollars.
 These activities may not be fully disclosed to exchange users who may not appreciate the risks associated with Tether.

 The Bottom Line

 While the goal is admirable, there are still several hurdles facing stablecoins that have made them anything but stable.
-Traders, investors and consumers should keep these risks in mind before using them.
-In the meantime, ZenLedger makes it easy to track capital gains and losses experienced using any crypto currencies — eliminating some of the challenges.
+Traders, investors, and consumers should keep these risks in mind before using them.
+In the meantime, ZenLedger makes it easy to track capital gains and losses experienced using any cryptocurrencies — eliminating some of the challenges.